Estimating Racial Disparities When Race is Not Observed: Empirical Validation with the Voter File

 Like most other Southern states, which have a history of disenfranchising minority voters, the state of North Carolina asks (and previously required) every voter to self-report their race upon registration.
 This data, along with voters' names, addresses, gender, party registration (if any), and voting history, is part of the voter file that the secretary of state makes publicly available.
 This feature makes the voter file an ideal validation setting for the proposed methodology.
 The outcome we examine here, party registration, is the product of many unobservable factors, and is known to differ across racial groups.
 Since self-reported race is available, inferences about these racial disparities using the estimators discussed here can be compared to the corresponding ground truth.

 Estimation of party registration by race is of substantive interest as well, especially in the context of the Voting Rights Act of 1965 (VRA).
 The relationship between these variables is critical for understanding the impact of policy changes such as redistricting or election rules on compliance with the VRA, and for establishing legal standing to challenge these policies under the VRA.
-As many states do not ask for self-reported race during voter registration, and other states no longer require reporting race, methods like BIRDiE are important tools for evaluating VRA compliance.
+As many states do not ask for self-reported race during voter registration, methods like BIRDiE are important tools for evaluating VRA compliance.

 We use a subset of the October 2022 voter file which could be linked to a proprietary voter file provided by L2, Inc., a leading national non-partisan firm and the oldest organization in the United States that supplies voter data and related technology to candidates, political parties, pollsters, and consultants for use in campaigns.
 The L2 file geocoded each address to a Census block, which allows for the finest block-level BISG predictions.
 We also removed any records without individual race information, since our goal is validation compared to some ground truth, rather than inference about the entire population of registered North Carolina voters.
 Altogether, 22.1\% of records either had missing race information or could not be linked to the L2 file.